 A graduate of Gordon-Conwell Theological Seminary, John Lin grew up in Boston and came to New York City in 2002.
 Prior to coming to Redeemer, he worked as the English ministry pastor at a Korean-American church in Hartford, CT.
 Since moving to New York, John has had a deep affinity for all things downtown, including food, people and culture … and food.
 John and his wife, Kyoko, have been married since 2004 and have two children.
 When he is not doing pastoral ministry, John spends time following the Boston Red Sox, thinking about travel to far-flung locales, and taking pictures of his kids.

-A Southern California native, Susan Nacorda came to the city for adventure and to study business at New York University in 2001.
+A Southern California native, Susan Nacorda Stang came to the city for adventure and to study business at New York University in 2001.
 She worked for a hip-hop magazine before entering vocational ministry in 2005 to work for a discipleship and evangelism focused college ministry called The Navigators.
 A natural people gatherer, fun maker and risk taker, Susan has loved serving with college students downtown for the past seven years.
 She joined Redeemer’s Community Group team in 2009 and is excited to be a part of launching a congregation near where she lives, works and plays.
-In her free time, Susan listens to a lot of live music, gives out “free hugs,” tries to cook, rides her bike, and often goes climbing with her friends near her apartment in Park Slope, Brooklyn.
+In her free time, Susan listens to a lot of live music, gives out “free hugs,” tries to cook, rides her bike, goes climbing, and spends time with her husband and baby in Harlem!

 Youth Ministry Manager